Detailed specification continued:

 Fiberglass fuse and balsa built -up wing.
 Wing Covering Material: Solartex Fabric Covered, painted, decals applied and clear coated.
 The aircraft has a beautiful flat finish.
 The covering goes on clear, and is then primed and painted, then clearcoated.

-Hardware package and illustrated instruction manual included.
+Hardware package included.

 Returning to designing purpose-built aircraft for Canada's north, de Havilland Canada DHC-2 Beaver was developed in 1947.
 After a survey of Canada's bush pilots, including the great Punch Dickins, the need for a rugged, highly versatile aerial truck which could take off and land almost any, carry a large half-ton load and be very reliable, formed the basis of a new specification.
 The first of the STOL family that de Havilland would produce, the Beaver would carve a niche into the bush plane market.